 Examples of such methods include the Condorcet Method and the Borda, Copeland and Simpson Rules

 (and other methods/rules too).
 These methods were devised by the 18th century French political

 Pairwise comparison methods and tools

 To perform pairwise comparisons for relatively small-scale applications involving at most just a handful of alternatives, you can use a simple pairwise comparison chart.
-Other manual though slightly more sophisticated methods are also available, such as Benjamin Franklin’s “moral or prudential algebra” or the even-swaps method.
+Other manual though slightly more sophisticated methods are also available, such as Benjamin Franklin’s “moral or prudential algebra” or the even-swap method.
 These three manual methods are explained in turn below.

 However, a weakness of these relatively simple manual methods is that they do not scale-up well for applications involving more than just a handful of alternatives.
-Therefore, as explained later, for larger-scale or higher-stake applications involving more alternatives and multiple criteria for choosing between them, specialised decision-making software based on more sophisticated algorithms such as 1000minds’ PAPRIKA method, are available.
+Therefore, as explained later, for larger-scale or higher-stake applications involving more alternatives and multiple criteria for choosing between them, specialized decision-making software based on more sophisticated algorithms such as 1000minds’ PAPRIKA method, are available.

 Pairwise comparison charts